PauliusMacernis/veikt.dev/README.md

 - http://download.veikt.dev/projects/example.org/index.php ,- this will download job ads from the web to the server
 - http://normalize.veikt.dev/projects/example.org/index.php ,- this will validate and write the information from server files to a database
 - http://output.veikt.dev or http://www.veikt.dev ,- this will output all to your browser in the same way www.veikt.com outputs

+### Easy Development (www explained)

+There are two branches at the moment: master and symfony.
+Master is currently moved to support Laravel 5 PHP framework.
+Symfony is left in the separate branch for historical reasons, but if the branch would become active one day then anything may happen...
+At the moment I am interested in getting deeper into Laravel and so I turn master into Laravel.

+**Some commands to remember for Laravel 5 (master branch) developers:**

+ `php artisan`

+**Some commands to remember for Symfony (obsolete symfony branch) developers:**

+`php bin/console doctrine:database:drop --force`

+`php bin/console doctrine:database:create`

+`php bin/console doctrine:migration:diff`

+`php bin/console doctrine:migration:migrate`

+`php bin/console doctrine:fixtures:load`

+****

 ### More Info: